 As well as the strong foundation of teachings in the Krishnamacharya tradition, Scott has found inspiration in his practice from sources such as the Yoga Somatics approach of his Tantsu teacher, Ateeka, and the embodied meditation practices of his Vajrayana teacher Reggie Ray of Dharma Ocean.
 In 2014 Scott published his first book, One Percent Yoga: How to practise Yoga every day, and spent two months as a volunteer teaching Yoga at a mindful recovery centre, New Life Foundation in Northern Thailand.
 After founding Trikaya Yoga with Kelly in Melbourne in 2015, Scott spent seven months teaching Yoga in the jungle at Rainbow Lodge Eco Retreat Centre in Tatai, Cambodia, and 4 months as centre manager for Mahamudra Buddhist Retreat Centre in New Zealand, returning to Melbourne in December 2016 and has been teaching there since June 2017.
 Scott is currently writing his second book, Beyond Yoga.

-Kelly and Scott currently live and teach Yoga classes, workshops and teachers trainings from the Trikaya Yoga studio in the Brighton East area of Melbourne, Australia.
+Kelly and Scott currently live together in the Brighton East area of Melbourne, Australia, and teach from the Trikaya Yoga studio.